fadebowaley/Data-pipeline-with-Kafka-and-Apache-Spark/README.md

 Verify that the processed sensor data is being stored in the MongoDB database.

 # Future Improvements
-- Add support for multiple Kafka topics and partitions to improve scalability.

-- Implement a more advanced data validation and error handling system.
+ - Add real-time monitoring componnent like prometheus or Datadog

 - Add a real-time visualization component to display the processed sensor data.

-- Implement a machine learning model to predict future sensor data values based on historical data.

-- Add support for real-time alerts and notifications based on specific sensor data thresholds.
+- Add support for real-time alerts and notifications based on specific data thresholds.